Alt Text Here Alt Text Here

 Before heading out for a day of riding, perform these checks to guarantee your bike is in top working condition.
 A bike in great working order will perform its best and is less likely to break mid-ride.
 Your maintenance routine should include:

 Check tyre pressure - There’s no magic number for tyre pressure.
 Most tyres are designed for pressure between 20 and 40 PSI.
 Less tyre pressure means a larger contact area with the trail and better grip.
 More pressure means less rolling resistance and less chance of rim damage or pinch punctures from heavy landings.
-Typically, most people will run a little less pressure in the front tyre and a little more in the rear tyre.
-Whatever pressure you decide on, it’s a good practice to check your tyre pressures before a ride.
+Most people will run a little less pressure in the front tyre and a little more in the rear tyre.

-A well-maintained drivetrain runs smoothly- Post ride, after a thorough clean and degrease is the perfect time to oil your bike’s chain and adjust the rear derailleur if the gears are not indexing correctly.
-Before setting off on a ride an extra squirt of oil (and removal of any excess) will help your bike to run like a... erm... well-oiled machine.
+A well-maintained drivetrain runs smoothly- Before setting off on a ride an extra squirt of oil (and removal of any excess) will help your bike to run like a well-oiled machine.

-No play in the rear suspension - The rear suspension of a mountain bike experiences a lot of forces from all different angles.
-The result of these forces and relentless vibration is the connecting bolts working themselves loose.
-To perform to their best and to prevent the bushings and bearings getting damaged, the linkages need to be firmly connected.
+Rear suspension - To perform to their best and to prevent the bushings and bearings getting damaged, the linkages need to be firmly connected.
 Check the bolts between every ride using an allen key.
 Just don’t overtighten them!

 Check your bars and headset- When your headset and bars are loose the results aren’t usually pretty.
 Use an allen key to make sure the bolts on your stem and headset are tight.
 Overtightening bolts is almost as bad as leaving them loose, so, make sure they are tightened to the manufacturer’s specified torque rating (usually detailed on the component) using a torque wrench.